intvsteve/VINTage/Locutus/Installer/README.txt

 work used for the box and manual design.

-To build the Visual Studio makefile project, the current Installer.vcxproj assumes you have configured MinGW / MSYS on your system, along with ensuring that the zip utility is installed.
+To build the Visual Studio makefile project, the current Installer.vcxproj assumes you have configured MinGW / MSYS2 on your system, along with ensuring that the zip utility is installed.
 Details of that configuration are in the install_zip.bat and install_zip.mak files.